Something went wrong

 1.4M491,612

-With 397,280,973 gallons of fuel oil delivered to Connecticut households during this past winter, the Connecticut community relies on its 453 oil companies to keep warm throughout the winter.
-Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 397,280,973 gallons of number two heating oil delivered to Connecticut homes during this past winter, the Connecticut community relies on its 452 oil companies to keep their oil tanks full.
+Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Connecticut, two of the closest terminals are Buckeye in Wethersfield, CT and Sprague W in Springfield, MA.
-Then, the truck delivers the oil to residences and companies throughout Connecticut and the surrounding area.
+Then, the truck delivers the number two heating oil to residences and companies throughout Connecticut and the surrounding vicinity.